 If heating your space is not an option, we have some other simple tips you can try.

 Use a Hot Water Bottle or Electric Blanket:

-Good old-fashioned hot water bottles and modern electric blankets are both great options for preheating your bed.
+Good old-fashioned hot water bottles and modern electric blankets are both great options for preheating your bed keeping you warm you throughout the night.
 If you are using an electric blanket, be sure to turn it on to warm up your bed and either switch it off or set it on the lowest setting once you’re under the blankets.

 Layer comforters or throws to control your body temperature without altering the room temperature.
-You can also keep additional blankets or even a weighted comforter nearby, so it’s easy to add additional layers at night as needed.
-For added warmth and coziness, you could also consider swapping out your summer linens for flannel sheets.
+You can also keep additional blankets nearby, so it’s easy to add additional layers at night as needed.
+For added warmth and coziness, you should also consider swapping out your summer linens for flannel sheets.

-Finding a balance between comfort and optimal sleeping conditions is a delicate operation and getting your bedroom, bed, and body to the right temperature is part of this process.
+Finding a balance between comfort and optimal sleeping conditions is a delicate operation, and getting your bedroom to the right temperature is part of this process.
 After that, all that’s left to do is lay back and enjoy your best sleep ever!